3IE/SwiftStarter/README.md

   - Swift

   This `Swift` folder contains some classes describing special behavior for some components.
-It basicaly contains subclasses of UIView type (eg. UILabel, UIButton, UIView, UITableView ...).
+It basically contains subclasses of UIView type (eg. UILabel, UIButton, UIView, UITableView ...).
 This folder is also handy to store IBDesignables and IBInspectables you create.

   - Xib